bernie4375/FCL-potential-autoISF/README.md

      DO NOT USE THIS BRANCH   -   for up-to-date version  see default branch "FCL-book-autoISF" (in pdf)

-     This branch is temp. in use to prepare for the new autoISF 3.0.1 To view odt files, click on file, then click on download button (top grey field)
+     This branch is temp. in use to prepare for the new autoISF 3.0.1

+     To view odt files, click on desired file, then click on "download raw" button in the top grey field

      Section o1   line  172